Managing Your Belongings: Mississauga Lifestyle55+ Affiliate Offers Downsizing Advice

 If you are like most seniors, you have accumulated a lot of stuff throughout your lifetime.
 And, like most seniors, you do not know what to do with it.
-This is the most difﬁcult part of the process for the many downsizing clients in Mississauga that I assist.
+Unfortunately, this is the most difﬁcult part of the process for the many downsizing clients in Mississauga that I assist.

 Here are a few ideas on what to do with your belongings:

 Sometimes this process can be challenging.
-Maybe you are downsizing, and only a fraction of your things will ﬁt into your new home or retirement residence.
-My experience as an Accredited Senior Agent has shown me that the best way to handle this is to decide what you cannot live without and what you are not attached to.
-Once you have done this, ﬁgure out if all the things you cannot live without will ﬁt into your new home.
+For example, maybe you are downsizing, and only a fraction of your things will ﬁt into your new home or retirement residence.
+My experience as a Lifestyle55+ Affiliate (formerly Accredited Senior Agent) has shown me that the best way to handle this is to decide what you cannot live without and what belongings you are not attached to.
+Then, once you have done this, ﬁgure out if everything you cannot live without will ﬁt into your new home.

-There may be valuable or sentiments things that your family and friends do not want, so you will have to figure out the best way to part with them.
+There may be valuable or sentimental things that your family and friends do not want, so you must figure out the best way to part with them.
 Depending on the items, you may have to contact an auctioneer.
-As an Accredited Senior Agent in Mississauga, I have connections with many local auctioneers and valuers.
-These experts can estimate how much your items are worth and suggest possible new homes for them.
+As a Lifestyle55+ Affiliate in Mississauga, I have connections with many local auctioneers and valuers.
+These experts can estimate your items' worth and suggest possible new homes for them.

 Downsizing into a senior retirement residence or a smaller home can feel overwhelming, but there are ways to overcome it.
-As part of my Accredited Senior Agent real estate training, I know which professionals to tap into when downsizing.
-In my network of senior specialists are transition managers, who can go through your things with you, distribute them, pack them up and even unpack them at your new home.
+As part of my Lifestyle55+ Affiliate real estate training, I know which professionals to tap into when downsizing.
+In my network of senior specialists are transition managers, who can go through your things with you, distribute them, pack them up, and even unpack them at your new home.
 Likewise, my network also includes people who will pick up and ship unwanted items for you and manage the entire process.
 The same goes for auctioneers – there are many qualified ones throughout Mississauga.

-Mississauga has several non-profit organizations that will take gently used furniture, home items, clothing, books and more.
-Some may offer to pick up your donations, while others will require you to drop them off.
+Mississauga has several non-profit organizations that will take gently used furniture, home items, clothing, books, and more.
+Some may offer to pick up your donations, while others require you to drop them off.
 Either way, donating is a great way to divert unwanted items from the landfill and give them a second lease on life.
-Members of my professional Accredited Senior Agent network know the best organizations in Mississauga that accept donations.
+My professional Lifestyle55+ Affiliate network members know the best organizations in Mississauga that accept donations.

-Aside from helping seniors deal with their stuff, there are more ways that an Accredited Senior Agent has specialized training to help with downsizing.
+Aside from helping seniors deal with their stuff, there are more ways that a Lifestyle55+ Affiliate has specialized training to help with downsizing.
 To learn more, contact me, Deborah Clerk, at Keller Williams Real Estate Associates, Brokerage, in Mississauga, Ontario, for more information.